 - Sell stop – an order to sell after the value of a currency drops to the specified value in the hope that it will keep on falling

 The last 2 types of pending orders, the buy and sell stops, are the most effective when trading using fundamental analysis.
-Before the actual news announcement is made, you can place both the buy and sell stops above and below the current price.
-That way, you are guaranteed to catch the trend whichever direction it goes, and you don’t even have to be at your workstation.
+Before the actual news announcement is made, you can place both the buy and sell stop above and below the current price.
+That way, you are guaranteed to catch the trend in whichever direction it goes, and you don’t even have to be at your workstation.

-Besides, pending orders also have an expiration date, which means that the pending order which is not activated won’t be exercised and you won’t be in danger of placing an order you didn’t want to.
+Besides, pending orders also have an expiration date, which means that the pending order that is not activated won’t be exercised and you won’t be in danger of placing an order you didn’t want to.

 The other way to trade these moments of volatility is to act fast, that is if you prefer to place the trades manually.
 However, you should not jump the gun immediately, it’s always advisable to wait a few minutes, even if it might cost you a few pips.
-The reason is that market sentiment can often times be fickle, and it is best to get a confirmation of the trend using technical indicators before making the trade.
+The reason is that market sentiment can oftentimes be fickle, and it is best to get a confirmation of the trend using technical indicators before making the trade.

 For example, if you believe there will be good news about the US economy and want to place a buy stop, where do you place it?
-The ideal value would be at a resistance level, because positive news could cause a breakout through the resistance level and vice versa.
+The ideal value would be at a resistance level because positive news could cause a breakout through the resistance level and vice versa.
 Therefore, you have to make the most out of these pivot points as a fundamental analyst if you want to make the most out of your analysis.